Educational Justice

 Program Overview

-The Master of Arts in Education: Clinical Mental Health Counseling degree draws students from a variety of backgrounds including psychology, education, and sociology and prepares them to become licensed mental health professionals, dedicating their lives and careers to the service of others.
-The 60-unit program's coursework, clinical supervision, and embedded social justice emphasis foster not only counseling competence and self-awareness but a commitment to responsible citizenship.
-This grounding in social justice and academic excellence is reaffirmed by our dedicated faculty who exhibit their clinical experience, professional leadership, and prominence as scholars in every class and clinical experience they lead.
+The Master of Arts in Clinical Mental Health Counseling degree draws students from a variety of backgrounds, including psychology, education, and sociology, preparing them for rewarding careers as licensed mental health professionals.
+The 60-unit program intergrates coursework, clinical supervision, and a social justice emphasis to nurture counseling competence and commitment to responsible citizenship.

-Our mental health counseling students form a tight-knit academic community focused on mutual respect and affirmation.
-From the very first day through graduation, our students are encouraged to act as a cohort, developing the close relationships that will serve them as they move forward in their careers.
-This community of learning and respect is fostered at the university through our small class sizes and close academic relationships between students and faculty.
+Our mental health counseling students forge a supportive academic community marked by mutual respect and affirmation.
+From day one to graduation, we foster a cohort approach, encouraging students to build close relationships that will prove invaluable in their careers.
+Our commitment to this community of learning and respect is reinforced by our university's emphasis on small class sizes and strong academic connections between students and faculty.

 Program Learning Outcomes